izderadicka/audioserve/docs/api.md

     }
 ```

-There are 3 possible level of transcoding `low`, `medium`, `high`, each with name of transcoding and expected for resulting data stream - for details about transcoding general [README.md](../README.md). `max_transcodings` is maximum number of trancoding processes, that can run on server in parallel.
-If this maximum is reached server returns 503 Service Unavailable -  it's client responsibility to retry later.
+There are 3 possible level of transcoding `low`, `medium`, `high`, each with name of transcoding and expected for resulting audio stream - for details about transcoding consult main [README.md](../README.md). `max_transcodings` is maximum number of transcoding processes, that can run on server in parallel.
+If this maximum is reached server returns `503 Service Unavailable` -  it's client responsibility to retry later.

-**folder**
+**folder/{folder_path}**

 Sample URL: https://your_server_name:3000/folder/
 Sample URL: https://your_server_name:3000/folder/author_name/audio_book
 Sample URL: https://your_server_name:3000/1/folder/author_name/audio_book?ord=m

 Lists available subfolders or audio files in the folder.
 Path starts either with `/collection number` + `/folder/`
- (list of collections can be retrieved by API endpoint `collections`) or directly with `/folder/`, which uses then
+ (list of collections can be retrieved by API endpoint `collections`) or directly with `/folder/`, which means
- collection 0 as default.
+ collection 0 is used as default (it's backward compatibility feature, new clients are encouraged to always include collection number).
+This is probably most
  URL has optional query parameter `ord`, meaning ordering of subfolders, two values are now supported:

-* `a` alphabetical
+- `a` alphabetical
-* `m` recent first (using folder mtime)
+- `m` recent first (using folder mtime)

 Returns JSON: